murthyrudra/WAT25_IndicDoc/README.md

 # WAT25 Indic-English Document-Level Machine Translation

 This repository contains a baseline method for the WAT25 Shared Task on Indic-English Document-Level Machine Translation.
 The baseline uses a Large Language Model-based approach to perform translation between English and 11 Indic languages.

-The primary model used in this implementation is `Llama-3.1-8B-Instruct`.
+The LLM used in this implementation is `Llama-3.1-8B-Instruct`.

 ## Project Structure